 Some of our investigators also work as Family Liaison Officers.
 Their role is to support families when a family member suddenly dies, provide them with regular updates and to provide support and advice where appropriate.

-Complaint Handing Review officers work in a team to review how the police have handled relevant complaints made by members of the public.
+Complaint Handling Review officers work in a team to review how the police have handled relevant complaints made by members of the public.
 They examine police files, CCTV, legislation and police procedures and protocols to produce a Complaint Handling Review (CHR) report.

 There are a variety of roles within Corporate Services.
 Staff here are key to providing the functions of HR, Finance and Facilities management to support the day-to-day running of the organisation.